Guide

 • Professional advice: Accountants can help ensure IR35 compliance

-• HMRC tool: Use the Check Employment Status for Tax (CEST) tool for guidance, which provides HMRC’s view of a worker’s employment status based on the information you provide
+• HMRC tool: Use the Check Employment Status for Tax (CEST) tool for guidance

 Outside IR35 meaning

-If your contract is outside IR35, you pay tax and claim expenses through your company.
-Contracts where you are a contractor or freelancer, not an employee, are exempt from IR35 rules.
+If your contract with a client falls outside IR35, you can continue paying tax and claiming expenses through your company.
+Contracts where you are classed as a contractor, not an employee, are exempt from IR35 rules.

 Financial impact of being inside IR35

-Your client, or the agency paying you, will deduct Income Tax and National Insurance contributions directly from your fees through PAYE – just like they would for a permanent employee.
+When you work inside IR35, you're considered an employee for tax purposes.
+This means your client, or the agency that pays you, will deduct Income Tax and National Insurance contributions (NICs) directly from your payment, just like they would for a regular employee.

 How to know if you are inside or outside IR35